Danderson1603/100-days-of-code/log.md

 # 100 Days Of Code - Log
+###Day 7: January 30, 2017

+**Today's Progress**: Worked my way through some more javascript exercises.
+Touched on JSON.

+**Thoughts:** Javascript has proved to be a more difficult challenge than HTML/CSS/Bootstrap.
+Objects being thrown in also confused things a bit.
+I think I am going to need to focus on the JSON/Object part of javascript a bit more.
+I will try and find some resources that I am able to use to help gain knowledge, or some challenges/mini projects that I can do to cement my learning

+**Link to work:** N/A freecodecamp curriculum

+---
 ###Day 6: January 29, 2017

 **Today's Progress**: Had a lot of major issues with internet connection today.
 I worked a bit on my Portfolio site, mostly tidying up the code.
 Did some more of the javascript curriculum on FCC - focussing on functions.
 Created a repository to store all of the challenges or projects I complete as part of teaching myself to code.